wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

 ## Verify Completion

-1. The virtual machines in this lab can take up to 10 minutes to finish booting.
+1. The virtual machines can take an additional 10 minutes to finish their bootup process.

 2. Copy and paste the `VMSERIES01_ACCESS` and `VMSERIES02_ACCESS` output values into separate web browser tabs.